I am my habits and you, my dear, are yours.

 In a twisted way I had much more blogging mojo (not to mention much better habits) when I was sicker.
 My blogging/sickness was keeping me honest, keeping my habits on track.

 What is this?
-Surely now I would be ever more motivated to maintain and improve my momentum?
+Surely now I would be even more motivated to maintain and improve my momentum?
 Or is it the same thing I wrote about here, that I have lost my near and present pressure, that I am only human after all.

 I know I am not alone, both with spoonies and regular ‘healthy’ people in my habit challenges.